yuxqiu/.dotfiles/README.md

 ## General

+0. Set caps lock to escape
-0. Run `xcode-select install`
+1. Run `xcode-select install`
-1. Clone this repository
+2. Clone this repository
-2. Install brew and restore all softwares via bundle
+3. Install brew and restore all softwares via bundle
     - First, install native brew
     - (Optional): if using M1 Mac, can use `arch --x86_64 /bin/zsh` to run a x86 shell and install a x86 brew.
         This is required if you want to install x86 Python via `pyenv`.
-3. Install oh-my-zsh
+4. Install oh-my-zsh
-4. Install other dependencies as listed below
+5. Install other dependencies as listed below
-5. Symlinks all the stuff by using stow: `stow [file]`
+6. Symlinks all the stuff by using stow: `stow [file]`

 ## brew

 0. To export, run `brew bundle dump`
+1. Turn analytics off `brew analytics off`
-1. Run `brew bundle --file ./config/Brewfile` to restore the installed formula
+2. Run `brew bundle --file ./config/Brewfile` to restore the installed formula

 ## pyenv